octopize/avatar-paper/README.md

 ## Description

-Avatar paper is an analysis project that allows researchers to see, re do, or explore figure and data of the "Patient-centric synthetic data generation, no reason to risk re-identification the analysis of biomedical  pseudonymised data".
+Avatar paper is an analysis project that allows researchers to see, re do, or explore figure and data of the "Patient-centric synthetic data generation, no reason to risk re-identification in biomedical data analysis".
 The aim of the paper is to present the avatarization method.

-We really recommend to have a look to the scientific paper (https://doi.org/10.21203/rs.3.rs-1674043/v1) before to explore the repository.
+We really recommend to have a look to the [scientific paper](https://doi.org/10.1038/s41746-023-00771-5) before to explore the repository.

 ## Prerequisites